JohnHammond/ctf-katana/README.md

 * [Edit This Cookie]

-	A web browser plug-in that offers an easy interface to modifying [cookies].
+	A web browser plug-in that offers an easy interface to modifying [cookies]. ___THIS IS OFTEN OVERLOOKED, WITHOUT CHANGING THE VALUE OF THE COOKIES...
+BE SURE TO FUZZ EVERYTHING, INCLUDING COOKIE VALUES!___

 * Backup pages ( `~` and `.bak` and `.swp` )